rafamel/themelier/README.md

 }
 ```

+## Export

+Themelier can export your themes for distribution as a a `tmTheme` file or as a *VSCode* extension.
+[Check out how](https://github.com/rafamel/themelier/tree/master/docs/export.md).

 ## Contribute

 **Pull requests for new *base themes* both for syntax and UI are encouraged,** particularly light themes, as there are not many yet.
 Themes live in the `themes/syntax` and `themes/ui` folders of the repo.
 [Here's some further documentation](https://github.com/rafamel/themelier/tree/master/docs/theme-building.md) on building themes for Themelier.